rigetti/pyquil/README.md

 ```

 Additionally, if your research involves taking data on Rigetti quantum processors (QPUs) via
-the Quantum Cloud Services (QCS) platform, please reference the QCS paper using the following
+the Quantum Cloud Services (QCS) platform, please reference the [QCS paper][qcs-paper] using the
-BibTeX snippet:
+following BibTeX snippet:

 ```bibtex
 @misc{karalekas2020quantumclassical,